What Does a Banded Goose Mean?

 No, banded geese are not rare.
 In fact, they are quite common in many parts of the world.

-ALSO READ: Can You Eat Puffin?
+ALSO READ: What Do You Call a Baby Puffin?

 The bands on their legs help to identify individual birds and also help scientists track the movements of these birds.